ianJStutor/curriculum_microgolf/_01_setup/README.md

 ### 01 - Setup

-1. The starter code is available from the link above.
+1. The starter code is available from the source link above.
 Review the lesson and code if necessary.

 2. In <code>index.html</code>, change the title to something appropriate.
-Otherwise, the code is unchanged.
+Otherwise, the code is unchanged from the source.